 - Field orientations.
-Students from Maastricht University, McMaster University (Canada), Thamassat University (Thailand), Manipal Academy of Higher Education (India), Afhad University for Women (Sudan), University of South- Eastern Norway, and Niigata University (Japan) will work together in groups of around 12 students on a health related topic, and have to develop a system map on the topic their group is working on.
+Students from Maastricht University, McMaster University (Canada), Thamassat University (Thailand), Manipal Academy of Higher Education (India), Afhad University for Women (Sudan), University of South- Eastern Norway, University of Alabama at Birmingham (US), Bangladesh University of Professionals and Niigata University (Japan) will work together in groups of around 12 students on a health related topic, and have to develop a system map on the topic their group is working on.
 In order to do so, they will have access to different sources of information: 1. literature.
 2. visits to several sites related to the topic.
 3. conversations/ interviews with stakeholders and experts.
 Groups have to write a report and results will be presented to other students and faculty at the end of the two weeks period. - 2.
 Weekend conference.
 In a scientific conference set-up, students have to present their thesis research proposal to their colleague students and experts.
 Several key note lectures from international guest speakers will be part of the program.
-To complete the 'scientific' simulation of this whole, the organising committee will invite students for a conference dinner, a traditional thali or the 'banana leave dinner' as it is called in the Manipal learning symposium tradition. - 3.
-Presentations of project proposals of foundations of global health 2 in front of the GAID jury.
+To complete the 'scientific' simulation of this whole, the organising committee will invite students for a conference dinner, a traditional thali or the 'banana leave dinner' as it is called in the Manipal learning symposium tradition.

+3. Presentations of project proposals of foundations of global health 2 in front of the TRAM jury.